Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = 1.1 =

-* Moved markup from term Description to new metadata field.
+* Moved markup from term Description to a new metadata field.
 * Added metadata field to term Add and Edit panels.
 * Broke class-mt2-markup-backend.php into class-mt2-markup-backend-attrb.php and class-mt2-markup-backend-product.php for supportability.
 * Cleaned code and added comments for readability.